pvpsy/2024_Spring_Public/README.md

 - Work on each assignment in the .Rmd files in the “assignment/” folder on your computer.
 - Stage and commit your changes.
 (Pro tip: Do this frequently.)
 - Push the changes to your forked project.
 (Also do this frequently, e.g. after each assignment.)
-- If you are done, create a pull request, and assign Tamas and Marton as reviewers
+- If you are done, create a pull request, and assign Tamas and Jennifer as reviewers

 Have Fun!